 That depends on the child; a child may be enrolled at Seahorse Institute for as long as they need to be

 here, but some may be enrolled for one and others three years.
-We work to equip students with the
+We work to equip children with the

 skills that will make them more successful in a more typical learning environment.
-Most students will
+Most children will

 not have one-to- one instruction for their entire educational career.
-Our goal is to give students the
+Our goal is to give children the

 intensive individualized instruction that can heighten their ability to gain skills and become good

 What is the relationship between Seahorse Institute and Caribbean Center for Child Development?

 Seahorse Institute was established to meet the growing academic, clinical and social needs of children living with developmental delays and disabilities in the Bahamas.
 Seahorse Institute was originally established as a division of the Caribbean Center for Child Development.
 As of 2012 both organizations operate as separate entities.
 Seahorse Institute has its own governing board and is a registered Bahamian nonprofit.
 Caribbean Center for Child Development is a for profit organization.
 Each organization runs separately, though Caribbean Center for Child Development does donate a percentage of their profits to Seahorse Institute.
 Also, Seahorse Institute shares clinical resources with Caribbean Center, such as psychiatrists, speech and language therapists, occupational therapists, and behavior analysts.